Search waiting | Matsusada Precision

 Circuit Structure of Shunt Regulator

 On the other hand, in a series regulator, current flows via a transistor (Tr), which is an energy conversion element.
 The fluctuated voltage is changed constant voltage in this transistor.
 It is called a series regulator because the transistor is connected in series to the output side.
 In this case, a reference voltage is required to make the transistor fluctuate so as to maintain a constant voltage.
 Therefore, the control circuit is connected in parallel to the transistor, which has the same circuit configuration as the shunt regulator, as you can see from the figure.
-The difference is that it is just a transistor that stabilizes the voltage by heat generation.
+The transistor acts as a variable resistor, dropping the excess voltage to maintain a constant output.
+This process inevitably generates heat as a byproduct of power dissipation.

 If the current Iout flowing through the load decreases, the voltage between the transistor EB fluctuates and Iout increases.